-A Cyclotron is a type of particle-accelerator in which charged particles accelerate outwards from the centre along a spiral path.
+We can define cyclotron as a type of particle accelerator in which charged particles accelerate outwards from the center along a spiral path.
 These particles are held to a spiral trajectory by a static magnetic field and accelerated by a rapidly varying electric field.

 Uses of cyclotron

 For several decades, these were the best sources of high-energy beams for nuclear physics experiments.
 However, these are still in use for this type of research.